 - Acidic vaginal pH (3.3 to 5.5).

 Symptoms are similar to those of vaginal thrush.
 Like thrush, they have been reported to get worse in the second half of the menstrual cycle.
 However, in cytolytic vaginosis, high vaginal swabs do not culture the yeast that causes thrush, Candida albicans, and topical antifungal and oral antifungal agents are not effective.

 How is the diagnosis of cytolytic vaginosis made?

 Cytolytic vaginosis is diagnosed in women with vaginal symptoms that have not settled down or have recurred after treatment for thrush.

 The laboratory reports numerous lactobacilli and epithelial cells on vaginal wet mount.
 There are few inflammatory cells, no yeasts and no other infective organisms.

 What is the treatment for cytolytic vaginosis?

-If cytolytic vaginosis is diagnosed, no specific treatment is required.
+If cytolytic vaginosis is diagnosed, no specific treatment is required if there are no symptoms.
 Antifungal medications should be discontinued.

-- Baking soda (sodium bicarbonate) sitz baths or douches to increase vaginal pH and thus discourage the growth of lactobacilli.
-Use 2-4 tablespoons of baking soda in 5cm of water in a warm bath several times in a week, then once or twice per week to prevent recurrences.
+- 2–4 tablespoons of baking soda in 5 cm depth of water in a warm bath, several times in the first week, then once or twice per week.